MaastrichtU-IDS/translator-openpredict/README.md

 # Deploy your API 📦

-You can also use our tools to build new classifiers, and deploy your OpenPredict API
+You can also use OpenPredict to build new classifiers, and deploy your API.

 ### Install OpenPredict 📥